 We launched our used automobile listing platform in late 2009.
 Our used automobile listings services allow used automobile dealers and individuals to market their automobiles for sale on our websites.
 Our used automobile listing database has been expanding rapidly.
-We added approximately 0.5 million used automobile listings to our database in 2013.
+We added approximately 313,000 used automobile listings to our database in the nine months ended September 30, 2013.